MubtasimSajid/MubtasimSajid/README.md

   “You had me at hello, goodbye & everything in between.”
   <cite>— Shannon L. Alder</cite>
 </blockquote>
-<p> A lot has been said.
-Cheers!
+<p> A lot has been said - cheers!
 I wish you luck, O unknown reader.
 May both of our futures be enlightened.
 You shall have me at hello, goodbye & everything in between.</p>